benleb/surepy/README.rst

-This project is licensed under the MIT License - see the `LICENSE.md <LICENSE.md>`_ file for details
+This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details